Employee Misclassification Lawyers in Houston

 Should You Be Getting Overtime Pay?

 Are you getting a salary and working more than 40 hours a week?
 In order to be classified as exempt and paid a salary, employees must perform high-level job duties as defined by the Fair Labor Standards Act (FLSA).
 These duties may include management work or outside sales.
-It is unlikely that the duties performed by secretaries, retail workers and laborers qualify as exempt.
+It is unlikely that the duties performed by secretaries, retail workers, or laborers qualify as exempt.
 If you work this type of job and are not being paid overtime, you should consult an experienced Houston employee misclassification lawyer.

-Be aware that the job duties test is based on the duties themselves, not the title of the job.
+- Abuse of job titles: Your employer may use an inflated title such as "assistant manager" or "supervisor" to justify not paying you overtime.
+The job duties test is based on the duties themselves, not the title of the job.
 In other words, just because an employee is called a supervisor does not make him or her exempt if he or she is not performing supervisory duties.

 These Claims Add Up Fast